{\tau}-Cluster Morphism Categories and Picture Groups: Introduction

-Our final main result is to recover the isomorphism of cohomology in the case that our algebra is Nakayama.
+Our final main result is to recover the isomorphism of cohomologies (of the picture group with the picture space) in the case that our algebra is Nakayama.
 Nakayama algebras form a well-studied class of representation-finite, but not necessarily hereditary, algebras.
 As such, they remain an important class to study.
-For example, in \cite{madsen_bounds}, Madsen and Marczinzik give bounds on the global and finitistic dimensions of Nakayama algebras and in \cite{sen_phi}, Sen shows that the $\varphi$-dimension (as defined in \cite{igusa_finitistic}) of a Nakayama algebra is always even.
+For example, in \cite{madsen_bounds}, Madsen and Marczinzik give bounds on the global and finitistic dimensions of Nakayama algebras and in \cite{sen_phi}, \c{S}en shows that the $\varphi$-dimension (as defined in \cite{igusa_finitistic}) of a Nakayama algebra of infinite global dimension is always even.

-Our proof of the isomorphism of cohomology in the Nakayama case relies on showing that the associated CW complex has the structure of a \emph{locally $\CAT$ cube complex}.
+Our proof of the isomorphism of cohomologies in the Nakayama case relies on showing that the associated CW complex has the structure of a \emph{locally $\mathrm{CAT}(0)$ cube complex}\footnote{The term non-positively curved, or NPC, is also used in place of locally $\mathrm{CAT}(0)$ in the literature.}.
 As a followup to this paper, the authors show in \cite{hanson_pairwise} that this is not true for arbitrary $\tau$-tilting finite algebras.
-It remains an open question whether there is an isomorphism of cohomology when the CW complex is not a locally $\CAT$ cube complex.
+It remains an open question whether there is an isomorphism of cohomologies between the picture group and the picture space when the latter is not a locally $\mathrm{CAT}(0)$ cube complex.

-As an application of this work, forthcoming work to appear by the second author, Orr, Todorov, and Weyman use the existence of the isomorphism established in this paper to compute the cohomology rings of the picture groups of cyclic cluster-tilted algebras of type $D_n$.
+As an application of this work, forthcoming work to appear by the second author, Orr, Todorov, and Weyman use the existence of the isomorphism established in this paper to compute the cohomology rings of the picture groups of cyclic cluster-tilted algebras of type $D_n$, since these are examples of Nakayama algebras.
+A surprising consequence of this calculation is that hereditary algebras of type $D_n$ do not have the same picture group cohomology as their cluster-tilted counterparts.